 - Sprinkle Bakers has a recipe for colourful spiral cookies that could be easily customised to incorporate the traditional Kwanzaa colours of red, black and green.

 - Food.com has a recipe for African ginger cake, which actually isn’t cake at all, but spicy, buttery cookies that originated in Sierra Leone, West Africa.

 - Tbsp gets the award for cutest idea with their Kwanzaa cat cookies, complete with black, red and green hats!

 - Ōmisoka is a traditional Japanese celebration on the last day of the year.
-While not technically a cookie, eating Mochi – a patty made with sticky rice that can either be sweet or savory – is a tradition on that day in Japan.
-The dough is made of sticky rice and rice or potato flour that’s formed into patties, brushed with soy sauce and cooked in a skillet until caramelized.
-After that, it’s topped with sweet or savory toppings and enjoyed as you ring in the New Year!
+While not technically a cookie, eating Mochi – a patty made with sticky rice that can either be sweet or savoury – is a tradition on that day in Japan.
+The dough is made of sticky rice and rice or potato flour that’s formed into patties, brushed with soy sauce and cooked in a skillet until caramelised.
+After that, it’s topped with sweet or savoury toppings and enjoyed as you ring in the New Year!